-HIIT or high-intensity interval training is considered by a lot of people to be the best type of exercise you can get.
+HIIT workouts at home are considered by a lot of people to be the best type of exercise you can do.
 This is due to the fact that you do not need to have a lot of time to complete these workouts.
 It is important to note that HIIT is an umbrella term which covers a number of different types of workouts, but they all have benefits that you need to know about.

 Burn A Lot Of Calories In Less Time

 One of the benefits of HIIT that most people like is that you will burn calories quickly.
 A study compared 30 minutes of HIIT to 30 minutes of cycling, weight training and running.
 This study found that the HIIT routine will burn 25 to 30% more calories than the other types of exercise.

 The HIIT repetition used for the study was one of 20 seconds of maximum effort followed by 40 seconds of rest.
 This means that the people doing this exercise were only actively exercising for a third of the time compared to those running and cycling.
 This showed that HIIT is able to help you burn more calories than traditional exercise in a shorter amount of time.

 Another way that HIIT is able to help you burn calories and lose weight is through the changes that happen after your workout.
 There are a number of studies which have found that HIIT has the ability to increase your metabolic rate for hours after you exercise.
 Some studies have found that HIIT will increase the metabolism more than weight training and running.

 The same study also found that HIIT will shift the way that the metabolism works.
 These exercises shift the metabolism to using fats instead of carbohydrates.
 This increase and shift in metabolism will help you burn calories and fat long after you have finished your exercise.